tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ---

-### 9. Student Do: Customer Segments for E-Commerce (20 min)
+### 9. Student Do: Customer Segments for ECommerce (20 min)

 In this activity, students will identify the best number of clusters on a customer clustering scenario using the elbow curve.
-Next, students will use k-means to cluster data and make conclusions about the obtained results.
+Then, students will use k-means to cluster data and make conclusions about the obtained results.

 **Instructions:**